gtvj/gtvj.github.io/about.md

 So, that's all good.
 But I should probably mention the things I have no interest in and/or which I've identified as potentially jeopardising my professional goals.

-* **Being at the mercy of negative, unhelpful and obstructive people**.
-I especially want to avoid being managed by someone who has little interest in improving things.
-I currently have an excellent line manager and it makes all the difference.
 * **Being a line manager**.
 I did this for a few years and it was not a good match for my character strengths.
 * **Slipping into a ‘generalist’ or ‘managerial’ role**.
 I’m always happy to help with a broad range of things (like admin and other generalist tasks), but I always intend to be a technical specialist first and foremost.